asminer/RexDD/README.md

 # Required for building

 cmake version 3.19 or later
+latest c compiler
+graphviz (optional for BDDs visualization)

-# Building on Unix-like systems
+# Building on Unix-like or Windows systems

 This can be built for QBDD, FBDD, ZBDD, QBDD with complement bit (CQBDD), QBDD with complement and swap bit (CSQBDD), FBDD with complement bit (CFBDD),